House dust mite

-Dermatophagoides pteronyssinus, the house dust mite, can only be seen with a microscope but it is nevertheless a common and significant cause of allergy.
+The proper name for the house dust mite is Dermatophagoides pteronyssinus.
+The mite can only be seen with a microscope.
+It is a common and significant cause of allergy.
 It may make the nose run or cause sneezing and wheezing.
-In some patients it also contributes to exacerbations of atopic dermatitis.
+In some patients it also contributes to exacerbations of atopic dermatitis at any time of the year.

-The dust mite hides in the dust that can be found in even the cleanest bedroom – deep in carpets and curtains and in the seams of mattresses, where even the most house-proud individual can't find it.
-It thrives in poorly ventilated and humid homes.
+The dust mite thrives in poorly ventilated and humid homes.
+However, it can be found in even the cleanest house – deep in carpets and curtains and in the seams of mattresses.

-- The dust mite's favourite haunt is bedding, particularly mattresses.
-If sleeping in a bunk, an allergy-prone child is best on the top mattress.
+- If sleeping in a bunk, an allergy-prone child is best on the top mattress.

 - Obtain special mite resistant covers for pillow, mattress and duvets.